-While instalments have been always been required of HST registrants in the year after they remit at least $3,000, not warning those registrants seems to be new.
+While instalments have been always been required of GST/HST registrants once they have had to remit at least $3,000 for two out of three consecutive years*, not warning those registrants seems to be new.

-Instalments are equal to one quarter of the previous year’s total HST remitted.
-So for example if you remitted $4,000 for HST for 2011, your instalment payments for 2012 would be $1,000, four times per year.
+Instalments are equal to one quarter of the previous year’s total GST/HST remitted.
+So for example if you remitted $4,000 for GST/HST for 2011, your instalment payments for 2012 would be $1,000, four times per year.

 Instalments are due within one month of the end of each fiscal quarter.
 For a business with a December 31 year end, this would mean that instalments are due April 30, July 31, October 31, and January 31.

-To learn more, visit CRA’s page on HST instalment due dates.
+To learn more, visit CRA’s page on GST/HST instalment due dates.

 Alternatively, you can call CRA’s business and HST services at 1-800-959-5525 (press * to speak to an agent).

 *That is, if your GST/HST remittance exceeds $3,000/year in two tax years, and those years are either consecutive, or separated by only one year, your obligation to pay instalments begins the following year.